smithbr/ut-itunes-import/README.md

 ## On Windows

-Download a [copy](https://github.com/smithbr/mint-backup/archive/master.zip) of this repo and extract it to `C:\`
+Download a [copy](https://github.com/smithbr/mint-backup/archive/master.zip) of this repo

 Close µTorrent.

-Open a command prompt.

-Navigate to project directory: `cd C:\ut-itunes-import`
+Open a command prompt and navigate to extracted directory: `cd C:\ut-itunes-import`

 ### Usage
         C:\> python import.py [Path_to_resume.dat] [Path_to_Add_to_iTunes_folder] [Label(s) (optional)]